djphazer/O_C-Phazerville/README.md

 _**Pro-tip**_: If you decide to fork the project, and enable GitHub Actions on your own repo, GitHub will build the files for you... ;)

-### Arduino IDE
+### Option 2: Arduino IDE
 Instead of Platform IO, you can use the latest version of the Arduino IDE + Teensyduino extension.
 The newer 2.x series should work, no need to install an old version.

 Simply open the `software/src/src.ino` file.
+In the Tools menu, select the appropriate Teensy Board for your hardware; use the "Optimize -> Smallest Code" and "USB Type -> MIDI" options.

 Customize Apps and other flags inside `software/src/OC_options.h`.
 You can also disable individual applets in `software/src/hemisphere_config.h`.

-TODO: This is probably broken for T41, due to an external library or two pulled in by `lib_deps` in the PlatformIO config.
+For Teensy 4.1, you'll need a copy of my forked playback library in your local sketchbook folder.
+Inside the `Arduino/libararies` directory: `git clone https://github.com/djphazer/teensy-variable-playback.git`

 ## Credits